mjpritchard/test-decap-help/content/docs/interactive-computing/login-problems.md

 - ssh
 - password
 - connection
-title: Login problems?
+title: Login problems
 weight: 40
 ---

 Having problems connecting to a host on JASMIN?
-Details of how to login to JASMIN can be found [here]({{< ref path="docs/getting-started/login" >}}), but this article may help to diagnose login problems.
+Details of how to login to JASMIN can be found [here]({{< ref path="docs/getting-started/login" >}}), but this article may help to resolve login problems.
 It provides information for the following issues:

-  * Unable to login to a login server e.g. `login1.jasmin.ac.uk`
+- Unable to login to a login server e.g. `login1.jasmin.ac.uk`
-  * Can login to login server but can't login to a subsequent server
+- Can login to login server but can't login to a subsequent server
-  * ssh-add command gives error: "Could not open a connection to your authentication agent."
+- ssh-add command gives error: "Could not open a connection to your authentication agent."
-  * Errors when trying to connect with MobaXterm
+- Errors when trying to connect with MobaXterm

-### Unable to login to login server
+## Unable to login to login server

 If you are unable to login to a login server e.g. `login1.jasmin.ac.uk` then look carefully at any error messages displayed as this can help diagnose what